The melting of glaciers breaks records, warns the UN

 Droughts, floods and heat waves affect large areas of the world and the costs associated with them are increasing.

-Record temperatures were also recorded. in the oceans, where about 90% of the heat trapped on Earth ends up by greenhouse gases.
+Likewise, record temperatures were recorded in the oceans, where around 90 percent of the heat trapped on Earth by greenhouse gases ends up.

 In the 2015 Paris Agreement, countries agreed to limit global warming to “well below” 2ºC, preferably 1.5ºC, compared to 1850-1900 levels.

-Likewise, in the last eight years, global average temperatures reached records, despite the cooling caused by the La Niña meteorological phenomenon three years in a row.
+In the last eight years, global average temperatures reached records, despite cooling caused by the La Niña weather phenomenon three years in a row.

 Greenhouse gas concentrations reached new global highs in 2021 and continued to rise in 2022.